wp-plugins/quatriceps/readme.txt

 = How do I prevent spam submissions ? =

 With reCaptcha you can help prevent spam and other abuse of your Tetragy account.
 Configure the public and private key settings to automatically add a reCaptcha form to all your widgets.
-This plugin also includes support for choosing a reCaptcha themes.
+This plugin also includes support for choosing a reCaptcha theme.

 = Why is it recommended to whitelist my IP address ? =